tomasmark79/MarkWareVCMake/README.md

 MIT License
 Copyright (c) 2024-2025 Tomáš Mark

 This project is licensed under the MIT License.
 No warranty of functionality or liability is provided.
 If you use this project, please mention my credentials.
-If you need software and technical support, you can contact me via the contacts listed on the digitalspace.name website.
+If you need software and technical support, you can contact me.